 - Data protection

 - And even a parental advisor

-Performance tools can troubleshoot a few issues and free up a lot of space while saving you a ton of time, but you must use them very carefully.
+Performance tools can troubleshoot a few issues and free up a lot of space while saving you a lot of time, but you must use them carefully.

 To be more specific, Bitdefender offers: